SANORE2003/Movie-Prediction/README.md

 Non-Negative Matrix Factorization is an intelligent data analysis technique that transforms complex, large-scale data into simpler, more interpretable components.
 Imagine it as a sophisticated detective that breaks down a massive puzzle (your movie ratings) into smaller, more manageable pieces.
 In our movie recommendation system, NMF acts like a behind-the-scenes translator that converts complicated user-movie interactions into meaningful patterns.
 Instead of treating ratings as random numbers, it discovers hidden connections and preferences.

+About the Project
+The Movie Rating Prediction project bridges advanced machine learning techniques with user-centric design to deliver an intelligent recommendation system for movie ratings.
+At its core, the project employs Non-Negative Matrix Factorization (NMF) for accurate and explainable predictions.

+Tools Used:
+1.Python
+2.Flask
+3.React
+4.Vite-project Framework
+5.Docker
+6.Prometheus for monitoring

 Key Aspects

 1.NMF Creation(ML Model)